 Any member who is eligible to receive a normal retirement pension in the Fire System may elect to participate in a deferred retirement option program (DROP) while continuing his or her active employment as a firefighter.
 The DROP participation period may not exceed 60 months beginning at the time an election to participate in the DROP first becomes effective.
 An election to participate in the DROP constitutes an irrevocable election to resign from the service of the city at the end of the DROP term.
 A member may participate only once.
 Upon participation in the DROP, the member becomes a retiree for all plan purposes so that he or she ceases to accrue any further benefits under the Fire System plan.
 Normal retirement payments that would have been payable to the member are accumulated and invested in the DROP program with a guaranteed annual rate of return of 6.5 percent, credited quarterly, to be distributed to the member upon his or her termination of employment.
-At September 30, 2016 and 2015, there was only one (inactive and retired) DROP participant at the end of each year.
+At September 30, 2017 and 2016, there was one active and one inactive/retired DROP participant at the end of each year, respectively.

-As of September 30, 2016 and 2015, the balances in the DROP account were \$6,244 and \$6,244, respectively, which represent a single accumulation that has not been withdrawn by an inactive member.
+As of September 30, 2017 and 2016, the balances in the DROP account were \$38,853 and \$6,244, respectively, which includes the addition of one active participant in 2017, and the carryover of a single accumulation that has not been withdrawn by one inactive member.
 These amounts are included in the total investment balance presented on the statement of fiduciary net position.

-September 30, 2016 and 2015 CITY OF HOLLY HILL, FLORIDA FIREFIGHTERS' RETIREMENT SYSTEM
+September 30, 2017 and 2016 CITY OF HOLLY HILL, FLORIDA FIREFIGHTERS' RETIREMENT SYSTEM